A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: The semi-discrete unfitted finite element method

+Let $\Om$ be the union of rectangles so that it can be covered by a Cartesian mesh $\cT_0$.
+The extension to the case when $\Om$ is a smooth domain can be done in a straightforward way by using the ideas in this paper.
+The general case when $\Om$ is a Lipschitz domain with piecewise smooth boundary can be studied by combining the ideas in \cite{CLX2020} on the large element and interface deviation for piecewise smooth interfaces with the extension of the merging algorithm in Chen and Liu \cite{ChenLiu2022} for $C^2$ smooth interfaces to deal with the piecewise smooth boundaries, for which we will pursue in a future work.
+We remark that the special case when $\Om$ is a rectangle is of particular interests when solving the acoustic scattering problems by the method of perfectly matched layer (PML) to truncate the unbounded domains \cite{ChenWu2012}.

-We first recall some elements of the unfitted finite element method in the framework of Chen et al \cite{CLX2020}, where further details can be found.
-Let $\mathcal{T}$ be a Cartesian partition of the domain $\Omega$ with possible local refinements and hanging nodes.
+Let $\mathcal{T}$ be a Cartesian partition of the domain $\Omega$ obtained by quad refinements of $\cT_0$ with possible local refinements and hanging nodes.
 We assume each element $K\in\cat$ is intersected by the interface $\Gamma$ at most twice at different (open) sides.
 From $\mathcal{T}$ we want to construct an induced mesh $\cM$ which avoids possible small intersections of the interface and the elements of the mesh.
 We start by defining the concept of large element.

-\begin{Def} For $i=1,2$, an element $K\in \cat$, is called a large element with respect to $\Omega_i$ if $K \subset \Omega_i$; or $K \in \cat^\Gamma:=\{K\in\cat:K\cap \Gamma \not= \emptyset\}$ for which there exists a $\delta_0\in (0,\frac 12)$ such $|e\cap\Omega_i|\geq \delta_0 |e|$ for each side $e$ of $K$ having nonempty intersection with $\Omega_i$. \end{Def}
+\begin{Def} For $i=1,2$, an element $K\in \cat$, is called a large element with respect to $\Omega_i$ if $K \subset \Omega_i$; or $K \in \cat^\Gamma:=\{K\in\cat:K\cap \Gamma \not= \emptyset\}$ for which there exists a $\delta_0\in (0,1/2)$ such $|e\cap\Omega_i|\geq \delta_0 |e|$ for each side $e$ of $K$ having nonempty intersection with $\Omega_i$. \end{Def}

-When the element $K\in\cat$ is not large with respect to both $\Omega_i$, $i=1,2$, we make the following assumption as in \cite{CLX2020}.
+When the element $K\in\cat^\Ga$ is not large with respect to both $\Omega_i$, $i=1,2$, we make the following assumption as in \cite{CLX2020}.